pravega/pravega/documentation/src/docs/pravega-concepts.md

 In Pravega, during the creation of the stream the developers assigns a meaningful name to the stream like "IoTSensorData" or "WebApplicationLog20170330" to provide more information on the type of data stored in the stream.
 The Pravega stream names are organized within a **Scope**.
-A Scope is a string containing meaningful informations like "FactoryMachines" or "HRWebsitelogs" to aid in better understanding for the developers.
+A scope is a string containing meaningful informations like "FactoryMachines" or "HRWebsitelogs" to aid in better understanding for the developers.
 A scope acts as a namespace for stream names, all stream names are unique within a scope.

 A stream is uniquely identified by its combination of the **stream name**